-According to University law (794/2004) 5 22§, “a doctoral dissertation may also be approved with a number of scientific publications, or manuscripts vetted for publication and deemed sufficient by the university, which deal with the same set of problems, and a paper summarizing the findings or some other work which meets similar scientific criteria”.
-In line with this, the University of Oulu Graduate School has defined that the doctoral thesis should show evidence that the doctoral student can independently and critically apply scientific research methods and generate new scientific knowledge.
+University of Oulu Graduate School has defined that the doctoral thesis should show evidence that the doctoral researcher can independently and critically apply scientific research methods and generate new scientific knowledge.
 A doctoral thesis can be a compilation of published research articles and manuscripts, and a summary based on these, or it can be a monograph.
 The doctoral training should be defined in a way that the doctoral degree can be completed within a time equivalent to four years of full-time studies.

 The doctoral thesis experts evaluate the contribution and its sufficiency for a doctoral dissertation based on the scientific contents of the work.
 The Doctoral Training Committee will make the final decision on the permission to defend the thesis and thesis acceptance based on the evaluations.

 - The format and the structure of a monograph thesis is a unified treatment.

-- If those publications have multiple authors, the monograph will include the contribution by the doctoral candidate only, or it must be clearly indicated.
+- If those publications have multiple authors, the monograph will include the contribution by the doctoral researcher only, or it must be clearly indicated.

-- The typical number of articles in a compilation varies across the disciplines and depends primarily on their scientific contents, novelty and significance together with the doctoral candidate’s contribution to those.
+- The typical number of articles in a compilation varies across the disciplines and depends primarily on their scientific contents, novelty and significance together with the doctoral researcher’s contribution to those.